MistyCommunity/Documentation/src/content/apis/api-reference/all-functions.md

 * None

 Returns:
-* Result (string) - A list of the user-supplied names for faces that Misty has been trained to recognize.
+* Result (array) - A list of the user-supplied names for faces that Misty has been trained to recognize.

 ### ClearLearnedFaces - BETA